PyTables/PyTables/doc/source/usersguide/libref.rst

 The Table class
 ---------------
+.. class:: Table

     This class represents heterogeneous datasets in an HDF5 file.

-Tables are leaves (see the Leaf class in :ref:`LeafClassDescr`) whose data consists of a unidimensional sequence of
+    Tables are leaves (see the Leaf class in :ref:`LeafClassDescr`) whose
-*rows*, where each row contains one or more
+    data consists of a unidimensional sequence of *rows*, where each row contains one or more *fields*.
-*fields*.
 Fields have an associated unique
-*name* and *position*, with the first field having position 0.
+    *name* and *position*, with the
+    first field having position 0.
 All rows have the same fields, which are arranged in *columns*.

-Fields can have any type supported by the Col class (see :ref:`ColClassDescr`) and its descendants, which support multidimensional data.
+    Fields can have any type supported by the Col class (see :ref:`ColClassDescr`)
+    and its descendants, which support multidimensional data.
 Moreover, a field can be *nested* (to an arbitrary depth), meaning that it includes further fields inside.
 A field named x inside a nested field a in a table can be accessed as the field a/x (its
     *path name*) from the table.

-The structure of a table is declared by its description, which is made available in the Table.description attribute (see :ref:`TableInstanceVariablesDescr`).
+    The structure of a table is declared by its description, which is made available in the Table.description
+    attribute (see :ref:`TableInstanceVariablesDescr`).

     This class provides new methods to read, write and search table data efficiently.
 It also provides special Python methods to allow accessing the table as a normal sequence or array (with extended slicing supported).

-PyTables supports *in-kernel* searches working simultaneously on several columns using complex conditions.
+    PyTables supports *in-kernel* searches
+    working simultaneously on several columns using complex conditions.
     These are faster than selections using Python expressions.
-See the Tables.where() method —:ref:`Table.where`— for more information on in-kernel searches.
+See the :meth:`Tables.where` method for more information on in-kernel searches.

-..
-COMMENT: manual-only
-See also :ref:`inkernelSearch`
-for a detailed review of the advantages and shortcomings of in-kernel searches.

     Non-nested columns can be *indexed*.
     Searching an indexed column can be several times faster than searching a non-nested one.
 Search methods automatically take advantage of indexing where available.

     When iterating a table, an object from the
     Row (see :ref:`RowClassDescr`) class is used.
 This object allows to read and write data one row at a time, as well as to perform queries which are not supported by in-kernel syntax (at a much lower speed, of course).

-..
-COMMENT: manual-only
-See the tutorial sections in :ref:`usage` on how to use the Row interface.

     Objects of this class support access to individual columns via *natural naming* through the
     Table.cols accessor (see :ref:`TableInstanceVariablesDescr`).
     Nested columns are mapped to Cols instances, and non-nested ones to Column instances.
-See the
-Column class in :ref:`ColumnClassDescr` for examples of this feature.
+See the Column class in :ref:`ColumnClassDescr` for examples of this feature.

 .. _TableInstanceVariablesDescr:

 Table instance variables
 ~~~~~~~~~~~~~~~~~~~~~~~~
 The following instance variables are provided in addition to
 those in Leaf (see :ref:`LeafClassDescr`).
 Please note that there are several
 col* dictionaries to ease retrieving information